Difficulty: Easy to moderate, depending on your fitness level.

 For the first half-mile, the path crosses a swing bridge over the Hollyford River and follows the magnificent, roaring Marian Creek, lulling you into a false sense of ease.
 The creek is dazzling, but dangerous too.
 (Sadly, in 2024, a 10-year-old girl slipped in and was washed away.)

-After the warning sign, you begin the slippery obstacle course, scrambling over wet roots, loose, mossy rock, and mud on a barely perceptible, steep trail.
+After the warning sign, you begin the slippery obstacle course, scrambling over wet roots, loose, slimy mossy rocks, and mud on a barely perceptible, steep trail.
 It is a painstaking, slow-motion journey, each step a careful calculation.
 I only have 1 photo of the trail because I needed to keep my hands free and my focus for fall / accident prevention.
 It’s the kind of hike best left to the nimble and sure-footed—reminiscent of some trails in the rainforests of Hawaii, but possibly more treacherous.

 This hike stands in stark contrast to the meticulously groomed trails like the Kepler Track and the Tama Lakes Track that I hiked a few days before (some might argue those are over-groomed), but my knees and I have zero complaints.